SKS Load Balancer and Ingress Controller

 in the manifest and replace it with kind: Deployment

-(e.g. for large clusters).
-You would have then to scale the Deployment ingress-nginx-controller by yourself.
+(for example, for large clusters).
+Then you can scale the Deployment ingress-nginx-controller

-Save the manifest, and apply it with kubectl apply -f deploy.yaml
+Save the manifest.
+Then apply the manifest with kubectl apply -f deploy.yaml

 .

-Wait until the ingress controller pods have started, check via:
+Wait until the ingress controller pods have started, check with:

 kubectl get pods -n ingress-nginx \